 &lt;sup>1 The plan area is home to other large employers outside of the life sciences cluster, such as the National Institute of Standards and Technology (NIST), the Financial Industry Regulatory Authority (FINRA), and Adventist Healthcare at Shady Grove, which together employ approximately 4,000 people.

-&lt;sup>2 Due to the discontinuous plan boundaries, the area subject to the 2010 Plan, as well as its immediately adjacent areas are included in the employment analysis, to fully reflect the life sciences cluster.
-These data include only the private sector, so they omit the National Institutes of Health, which is an important life sciences hub in the county located outside of the Corridor.
+&lt;sup>2 Due to the discontinuous plan boundaries, the area subject to the 2010 Plan, as well as its immediately county both for the economic competitiveness of Montgomery County and for the advancement of vital sciences.